If there’s one thing you can say about chickens for sure, it is that they enjoy a wide variety of food.

 Lastly, basil is a decent insect repellent, at least for certain blood suckers like mosquitoes.

-Feeding basil to your chickens does not guarantee that they won’t fall victim to these biting pests or other parasites, but it is another component of a holistic plan to keep them safe.
+Feeding basil to your chickens does not guarantee that they won’t get these biting pests or other parasites, but it is another component of a holistic plan to keep them safe.

 Considering all of the other benefits that basil has, you can consider any insect-repellent quality to be a bonus!